 Antimicrobials and Antioxidants for Safe and Healthy Pet Food

 There are two main types of preservatives in the food industry: antimicrobials and antioxidants.
 Antimicrobials prevent bacteria, molds, and yeasts from growing.
 Antioxidants, on the other hand, stop or slow the oxidation of fats and lipids, which prevents the food from spoiling.
-The pet foodindustry relies on antioxidants more than antimicrobials.
+The pet food industry relies on antioxidants more than antimicrobials.
 Pet food preservatives can also be divided based on whether they are artificial or natural.
-Learn more about these types of animal food additives below.

-Submit the form to the right for more information on pet food ingredients
+Submit the form for more information on pet food ingredients

 Artificial Preservatives in Pet Food